-It seems like a no-brainer that babies need to be breastfed for the best possible start in life.
-But the reality is that breastfeeding rates around the world continue to be low.
-Observations from neonatal intensive care units (NICUs) around the world suggest that 15 to 40 percent of the admitted babies lack access to mother’s own milk.
-The percentage in higher in low- and middle-income countries like India, where a non-breastfed child’s risk of death is six times to that of a breastfed child.
+Despite ample evidence to support the World Health Organization’s recommendation that breast milk is the optimal food for babies under six months old, the reality is that breastfeeding rates around the world continue to be low.
+Observations from neonatal intensive care units (NICUs) around the globe suggest that 15 to 40 percent of the admitted babies lack access to mother’s own milk.
+The percentage is higher in low- and middle-income countries like India, where a non-breastfed child’s risk of death is six times to that of a breastfed child.

-In cases when mother’s own milk is not available to babies admitted in the hospital, the WHO recommends feeding donor human milk provided by a human milk bank.
+In cases when mother’s own milk is not available to babies admitted in the hospital, the World Health Organization recommends feeding donor human milk provided by a human milk bank.
 The overall objective is to feed human milk to all babies and avoid the use of formula or cow’s milk.

 Need for breastfeeding counseling and support for new mothers

 One reason for breastfeeding rates being low, especially for babies admitted in NICUs, is lack of adequate support for milk expression and breastfeeding in health facilities due to shortage of lactation support staff, inadequate or no counseling by medical staff, and lack of private space for breastfeeding and expression.